dhandeeswaran2005/Read-from-CSV/README.md

 ## PROGRAM:
 ```
-'''
-Developed by: Dhandeeswaran selvakumar
+#Developed by: Dhandeeswaran selvakumar
-Register No: 23006838
+#Register No: 23006838
-'''
-To write a python program for reading content from a CSV file.
+#To write a python program for reading content from a CSV file.

 import pandas as pd
 df = pd.read_csv('nba.csv')
 print(df.head(10))